BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ### Nerve

 Nerve is how calm V is.
 It's the most important need, because it's the only one that can kill you.

+>[!WARNING]
+>**If Nerve reaches 0, V has a heart attack and dies.** Keep an eye on it during long fights, and top it up with a shower, sleep, dancing, a drink or a smoke.

 <Details>
 <summary>Nerve Penalties</summary>